Published

 Step 4: Risk Management & Contingency Planning — No Surprises

 Modernization projects rarely go exactly as planned.
 Building resilience into the roadmap means preparing for detours.
-That includes: Tracking support deadlines to avoid surprises when systems reach end-of-life.
-Defining rollback strategies in case migrations don’t complete smoothly.
+That includes Tracking support deadlines to avoid surprises when systems reach end-of-life.
+Defining rollback strategies in case migrations do not complete smoothly.
 Factoring ERP vendor schedules into infrastructure timelines.
 Using the project to tackle security debt, the buildup of risks like missed patches or misconfigured cloud policies that have accumulated over time.

-Assessments, such as an External Vulnerability & Perimeter Risk Review, will give you an additional layer of assurance, ensuring internet-facing systems don’t become weak links.
+Assessments, such as an External Vulnerability & Perimeter Risk Review, will give you an additional layer of assurance, ensuring internet-facing systems do not become weak links.
 An Incident Response Readiness Assessment ensures teams know how to react quickly if something unexpected does slip through.

 ERP as a Compass: Future-Proofing Core Systems

 ERP deserves special attention in this discussion.
-For industrial firms, it’s the system that ties supply chains, production, and finance together.
+For industrial firms, it is the system that ties supply chains, production, and finance together.
 Every infrastructure decision should be evaluated in terms of its impact on the ERP.

 The risks of ignoring ERP in the modernization plan are significant: